Figglewatts/sanity/README.md

 ## Writing a checker
 TODO(sam): this section.

+## Security concerns
+**NEVER** put untrusted code in the `checker_dir` directory.
+Python modules in there can be executed irregardless of what the code does.
+There are no attempts at sandboxing the way these modules are executed, and theoretically they could perform any number of malicious actions on the host machine.

 ## Todo
 - Create an alternate config to demo utility of other configs
 - Check regex filename